JelleZijlstra/sqltree/README.md

 WHERE x = 3
 ```

+SQL is a big language with a complicated grammar that varies significantly
+between database vendors. `sqltree` is designed to be flexible enough to parse
+the full syntax supported by different databases, but I am prioritizing
+constructs used in my use cases for the parser.
+So far, that has meant a focus
+on parsing MySQL 8 queries.
+Further syntax will be added as I have time.

 ## API

 - `sqltree.sqltree`: parse a SQL query and return the parse tree.
 See `sqltree.parser`